 Removing dried up leave and debris is something you can do frequently, but at a minimum it should be done in both spring and fall.

 When to prune

-Succulents generally do best if they are pruned at the beginning of their growing season, but you can prune anytime.
-If you prune toward the end of the growing season you may not see new growth as quickly but it will happen once they start actively growing again.
+Succulents generally do best if they are pruned at the beginning of their growing season, however, you can prune anytime.
+If you prune toward the end of the growing season you may not see new growth as quickly but it will happen slowly and pickup once they start actively growing again.

 Tools for Pruning

 The only thing you absolutely need for pruning is some sort of cutting instrument.
 I prefer to use these bonsai scissors as they are extremely sharp and light weight, making them very easy and effective to use.
 Make sure your scissors or shears are clean before pruning to prevent your succulents from getting a disease.